-Ingrezza (valbenazine) is a vesicular monoamine transporter 2 (VMAT2) inhibitor.
-The mechanism of action of valbenazine in the treatment of tardive dyskinesia is unknown, but is thought to be mediated through the reversible inhibition of vesicular monoamine transporter 2 (VMAT2), a transporter that regulates monoamine uptake from the cytoplasm to the synaptic vesicle for storage and release.
+The mechanism of action of valbenazine for the treatment of tardive dyskinesia and chorea in patients with Huntington’s disease is unclear, but is thought to be mediated through the reversible inhibition of vesicular monoamine transporter 2 (VMAT2), a transporter that regulates monoamine uptake from the cytoplasm to the synaptic vesicle for storage and release.

 Adverse effects associated with the use of Ingrezza for tardive dyskinesia may include, but are not limited to, the following:

 Adverse effects associated with the use of Ingrezza for chorea associated with Huntington’s disease may include, but are not limited to, the following: